-The Group may be exposed to the risk of a default by one of the banking counterparties that manages its cash or any of its other financial instruments.
+The Group is exposed to the risk of a default by any one of the banking counterparties that manages its cash or any of its other financial instruments.
 Such a default could result in a financial loss for the Group.
-Application of IFRS 13 "Fair value measurement", requiring the incorporation of counterparty risk when measuring derivative instruments, had no material impact on the Group's financial statements at 31 December 2022 and 2021.
+Application of IFRS 13 "Fair value measurement", requiring the incorporation of counterparty risk when measuring derivative instruments, resulted in the Group recognising a €1.3 million reduction in negative fair value at 31 December 2023.
+There had been no material impact on the Group's financial statements at 31 December 2022.